Photon-HDF5/phconvert/README.md

 - Marco Lamperti (@lampo808) <marco.lampo AT gmail.com>
 - Xavier Michalet (@smXplorer) <michalet AT chem.ucla.edu>
 - Anders Barth (@AndersBarth) <anders.barth AT gmail.com>

+We thank also @ncodina for providing PTU files and helping in testing the PTU decoder in phconvert.

 ## Acknowledgements
 This work was supported by NIH Grant R01-GM95904.